grandchild/vis_avs/README.md

 # vis_avs - Advanced Visualization Studio

-## GCC Build Effort
+## Modern Toolchain Build Effort

-This fork is currently (2020) trying to make AVS build with **MingW-w64 GCC**.
-The original source release needs an ancient MSVC 6<sup><sup>[citation needed]</sup></sup>
+This fork is currently (2020) trying to make AVS build with **MingW-w64 GCC** as well as a modern **MSVC**.
+The original source release needs an ancient MSVC 6<sup><sup>
-to build.
+[citation needed] </sup></sup> to build.
 Consequently, towards the final years of AVS activity, there were only a perceived handful of people who could still get the code to compile.

 So the primary concern today is getting a **v2.81d**-compliant *vis_avs.dll* version that can be built with a modern toolchain.
 Any fixes or improvements to AVS will be held